ManticoreGamesInc/platform-documentation/src/patch_notes/patch_notes.md

 - You can no longer interact with the world while the options screen is open.
 - Updated the settings menu to only display tabs related to your current game mode.
+- Terrain Updates:
+    - Upgrade to a much newer version of terrain / voxel libraries (late January 2020 version.)
+    - Terrain brushes / editing has improved performance.
+    - Significant memory improvements when storing and manipulating terrain.
+    - New terrain edit cursor provides accurate preview of what will be sculpted (including showing falloff / brush sharpness.).
+    - Fix for some incorrect warning messages, including about invalid terrain parameters.
+    - Known issues:
+        - Level tool is currently not functional.
+        - Painting is currently not functional.

 ### CORE Content